ZKC19940412/water_ice_nep/README.md

    * run.in: LAMMPS-PIMD input file.
    * compile_lammps_nep.sh: Bash script to compile NEP potential with LAMMPS.

+* D2O_simulations:  Essential input files to reproduce calcualtions shown in figure 5 to 8.

  * Disclaimers:
    * More details about the data set can be found [here](https://aip.scitation.org/doi/full/10.1063/5.0016004) and [here](https://zenodo.org/record/4004590#.YbB2H9DMJPY).
    * The colab notebook examples are compactable with [GPUMD](https://github.com/brucefan1983/GPUMD) and [TDMDpy](https://github.com/ZKC19940412/tdmdpy).